 Christmas lights ("Illuminations") and decorations start to appear in Paris starting in early November and continue through early January (until just before the January sales begin).

 By December, you can see festive lights, decorations, and Christmas trees in all the city's key shopping districts.
-But don't miss the spectacular store window displays at Paris's five grand department stores!
+Some are quite elaborate, especially on the Right Bank.

 More about holiday window displays and Christmas decorations in Paris department stores